6 steps to build a neural network in OpenNN

 neural_network.set_output_names(targets_names);

-For the scaling layer, it is necessary to enter the descriptives and the scaling method calculated previously:
+For the scaling layer, we feed it the descriptives we computed in step 1 and confirm the scaler:

 // Configure scaling layer